Spiders. Part 2. Sex, and Spiders’ Next of kin.

 Tailless Whip Scorpion.

-Amblypygids or Tailless Whipscorpions have usually eight legs but only walk on six of them.
-The first pair are drawn-out into a very long length and are fantastic adaption, used as antennae-like organs.
+Amblypygids or Tailless Whipscorpions usually have eight legs but only walk on six of them.
+The first pair is drawn out into a very long length and serves as a fantastic adaptation, used as antennae-like organs.

 Like the true scorpions, reproduction involves the male depositing a stalked spermatophore on the ground.
-Again like the scorpions he will his pedipalps to guide the female into position.
-The fertilized eggs are carried under her body.
-When the young hatch they climb up onto her back to be carried around until their next molt, if one was to fall off, she will eat it.
+Again, like the scorpions, he will use his pedipalps to guide the female into position.
+The fertilised eggs are carried under her body.
+When the young hatch, they climb up onto her back to be carried around until their successive moult.
+If one were to fall off, she would eat it.

 True Whip Scorpion.

-The true Whip Scorpion or Vinegaroons have a tail-like whip at the rear of the abdomen and have the ability to spray a mist vinegar-like smell of acetic acid, hence their other name.
-This is also found among some ants which are able to spray an acid.
+The true Whip Scorpion or Vinegaroons have a tail-like whip at the rear of the abdomen and can spray a mist of vinegar-like smell of acetic acid, hence their other name.
+This is also found among some ants, which are capable of spraying an acid.
 Whip Scorpions have no venom glands like true scorpions.

 Whip Scorpions also secrete a spermatophore attached to the ground.
-By dragging the female about by her first legs he will maneuver her over it, if that does not work, he will pick up the packet of sperm with his pedipalps and insert it into her genital opening.
+By dragging the female about by her first legs, he will manoeuvre her over it.
+If that does not work, he will pick up the packet of sperm with his pedipalps and insert it into her genital opening.

 .